ialbert/biostar-central/conf/ansible/README.md

 The commands below assume the following:

 1. An Ubuntu Linux 20.04 LTS distribution.
-2. You can log into the `root` user of the distribution (public-key authentication preferred)
+2. You are able to log into the `root` user of the host (public-key authentication preferred)
 2. The remote hostname and timezones have already been set.

         hostnamectl set-hostname www.foo.com